 This is not meant to criticize or lay blame.
-The women of the 50s, 60s and 70s were lied to on so many fronts.
-In fact, OUR “experts” now say THEIR “experts” triggered the obesity epidemic by advising women that it was perfectly safe to smoke during pregnancy, perfectly healthy to try to “keep one’s figure” while growing a child in one’s belly, and nutritionally superior to formula feed.¹ I’d say there’s more to it than that, but it sure didn’t help!
+The women of the 50s, 60s and 70s were mislead to on so many fronts.
+In fact, OUR “experts” now say THEIR “experts” triggered the obesity epidemic by advising women that it was perfectly safe to smoke during pregnancy, perfectly healthy to try to “keep one’s figure” while growing a child in one’s belly, and nutritionally superior to formula feed. (source) I’d say there’s probably more to it than that, but it sure didn’t help!

 You Know Who Else It Didn’t Help?
 YOU.

 And your sister.
 And your best friend.
 Plus anyone else you know and love who might get all gooey-eyed and make babies someday.
 This affected all of us, but not in the way you might think.
 I’m not talking about the general societal horror of breastfeeding (though there is that), I’m talking about tangible suffering: Guilt over “not making enough milk,” frustration with our “high needs” and/or colicky children, adrenal burnout and more.

 In many cases the reason for these conditions could be easily corrected, but isn’t.
 Why?
 Because in just one generation we lost our communal wisdom about how to breastfeed and what to do when problems arise.

 “What problems?” some say.
 “Women were made to breastfeed!”